Year-End Giving Without The Jargon

 When giving to charity, there are many things to keep in mind – from causes to tax donations – but always be sure to give from the heart.

 Am I donating to the “right” nonprofits?
-Does it lower my taxes at all?
+Will I lower my taxes at all?

 Did you know that charitable contributions don’t actually make a difference on your taxes unless you itemize deductions?

-So when you give, give with an open heart, not with an eye on your tax refund!
+So give with an open heart, not with an eye on your tax refund.

 We are also interested in donating to an environmental cause this year, though we had no idea which organization to choose.

 Using Charity Navigator we searched for environmental nonprofits, and we saw an organization that was familiar to us.
 When we noticed how much the CEO made, we decided to find another organization.

 On each organizational page, similar nonprofits are listed.
 We came across Wildlife Conservation Network, which had a great rating and programs we liked.

 If you’re planning to give to a charity this year, keep these things in mind:

 - Get a receipt and keep records.
 You might need to submit documentation of your donation, depending on how much you give.
 Also, I find it useful to know whom we donated to, especially as we give throughout the year.